4 Common Jewelry Repairs… and How to Avoid Them

 Chains with the most durability and strength have individually soldered links (cable, rolo, or figaro) versus weaker styles (herringbone, omega, or ball).
 Thicker chains are also stronger than their thinner counterparts.
 Here are things to be aware of

-• Longer chains can break (or be lost) when caught on objects or taking off garments removed over your head.
+• Longer chains can break (or be lost) when caught on objects or when taking off garments removed over your head.
 Stronger, thicker chains are less likely to snap.

 • Sports and jewelry do not always make a good “team”, from contact sports such as basketball to swimming in the ocean.
 Store your necklace in a secure place or leave it at home.